I. How to Apply for Federal Student Aid at Jackson State University

-- This site will allow you to complete the application online, sign it electronically, and make corrections using using your U.S. Department of Education PIN number.
+- This site will allow you to complete the application online, sign it electronically, and make corrections using your U.S. Department of Education's PIN number.

 - To obtain a PIN number, go to pin.ed.gov.

-- If your parent's signature are required, both you and your parent must apply for a separate PIN.
+- If your parent's signature is required, both you and your parent must apply for a separate PIN.